Updated May 25, 2026§ For Apple Users

 Which tracker should I buy for international travel?

-AirTag 2 has the edge for travel inside Apple-dense regions (US, UK, Australia, Western Europe) because the 2+ billion Apple devices in the Find My network refresh location faster than smaller pools.
+AirTag 2 has the edge for travel inside Apple-dense regions (US, UK, Australia, Western Europe) because over a billion Apple devices in the Find My network refresh location faster than smaller pools.
 AirTag 2 also works with the Share Item Location feature, which 50+ airlines now accept for lost-luggage recovery.
 Chipolo Pop on Find Hub mode wins in Android-heavy regions like India and Southeast Asia.
 For full guides, see our Chipolo review and AirTag review.